-A Mexican avocado corn salad with tomatoes, garlic and lime juice, a perfect side dish during the summer months.
+A Mexican corn tomato salsa with avocado, garlic and lime juice, a perfect side dish during the summer months.

-A super healthy avocado corn salad for you today.
+A super healthy corn tomato salsa for you today.
 Nothing much, nothing fancy, simple ingredients and only 10 minutes of your time.
 And even those 10 minutes might be an exaggeration, you will probably be ready with this avocado corn salsa or salad in about 5 minutes.

 I do love guacamole and I make it pretty often, I mash it nicely and have it mostly on bread, not quite the traditional way to have it, but the way I like it most.

 When making this avocado and tomato salsa or salad, I leave the ingredients chunkier and we have the salsa either as a side dish for various grilled meats (or grilled cheese/halloumi – how I love that combination), or just as it is with some bread (again) or crispbread to accompany it.

 - You can add some jalapeno or another sort of chili to this avocado corn salad, it would not hurt it a bit, on the contrary, I would say.
 However, as fresh jalapeno is almost never to be found around here and as I did not have any fresh chili in the house, I was forced to use some ground cayenne pepper, which was fine as well.